 -

-In the top part of a double boiler, or a small mixing bowl set over a pot of heated water, melt together the sugar-free chocolate and 1 tablespoon of the coconut oil.
+In the highest a part of a double boiler, or a small mixing bowl set over a pot of heated water, soften collectively the sugar-free chocolate and 1 tablespoon of the coconut oil.

 3.5 oz sugar-free chocolate, 5 tbsp coconut oil